About Makarov.com - References and Feedback

 I'm sure we've all heard the Internet horror stories about people being ripped off, scam artists peddling their vapor-wares, and so forth.
 Actually, few days go by without us receiving some offers to get rich quick by just sending $5 to 5 different people.

-We want to make sure that makarov.com is viewed as a fun, informative place to visit and a quality place to do business.
-We've taken a bit of time to put this page together to give you a feel for how makarov.com got started, what it's all about, what others have said, and a chance to view feedback references before you send a check to some faceless address or submit a credit card form over the net.
+We want to make sure that Makarov.com is viewed as a fun, informative place to visit and a quality place to do business.
+We've taken a bit of time to put this page together to give you a feel for how Makarov.com got started, what it's all about, what others have said, and a chance to view feedback references before you send a check to some faceless address or submit a credit card form over the net.

 History of Makarov.com